ehmicky/log-process-errors/README.md

 _Value_: `"ava"`<br>
 _Default_: `undefined`

-When running tests, make them fail if there are any process errors.<br>
+When running tests, makes them fail if there are any process errors.<br>
 [Full documentation](docs/API.md#testing).

 # Support